 In the following, I will go into detail about the individual core areas of a security plugins to highlight the differences between plugins to make it clear.

-|Identification of security anomalies||Yes||With Sucuri per click||Yes|
+|Identification of security anomalies||Yes||Yes||Yes|

-Since each Plugin-manufacturer basically uses different names for the same content and presents it differently, it is very difficult to make a reasonable comparison.
-The table above should give an overview.
+An essential part of a securityPlugins is checking whether the website has been compromised.
+Since every Plugin vendor basically uses different names for the same content and presents it differently, it is very difficult to make a reasonable comparison.
+The table above should provide an overview here.

-Each Pluginoffers a scan function
+Each Plugin offers a scan function

 Differences in blacklist monitoring